2026 Discover It Card Review: Discover It Benefits Make It a Winner

 Having been a Discover cardholder for some time now, I’ve had plenty of opportunities to explore the card’s site, app, and more.
 Here’s what I think is worth knowing about the Discover Card user experience:

-Apple Pay and iOS integration
+Apple Pay and iOS Integration

 Another aspect of the It card I was surprised to learn about was their selection of gift cards that could be redeemed with cashback earnings.
 What makes this an even better proposition is that all of these gift cards come with free money.
-For instance, $40 can buy you a $50 Bed Bath and Beyond card while $24 will currently get you $30 to spend at Chilis.
-What’s more, Amazon and Walmart recently joined the party, each offering 5% in added value.
-As of now, there are more than100 gift cards listed so this offers a lot of options to get the most from your earnings.
-To that point, there’s also a useful filter tool to arrange gift cards by “% Added Value” so that you can easily find the best deals.
+For instance, $40 can buy you a $50 Bath & Body Works card while $27 will currently get you $30 to spend at Chili’s.
+What’s more, a while back, Amazon and Walmart joined the party, each offering 5% in added value.

-Amazon integration.
+Amazon Integration

 Not only does Discover love to boost your Amazon cashback each holiday shopping season with their regular 5% bonus category but they also make it easy to redeem your cashback on the site.
 When you add your Discover It card to your Amazon account, you’ll be able to select your stored cashback as a payment option at checkout.
 While you don’t get any bonus cash as you would with any of the gift card deals mentioned above, this is a great option for those who want to score something “free” from Amazon’s massive selection of goods.
 Plus, the 1:1 ratio Discover offers is better than the 0.7¢ per point that some other issuers offer on Amazon redemptions.

-Credit score
+Credit Score

-The end of Discover Deals
+The End of Discover Deals

 Final Thoughts on the Discover It Card